Coast Guard, DHS.

 II.
 Background and Purpose

-On April 10, 2019, we published a Notice of Public Meeting; request for comments entitled “Port Access Route Study (PARS): The Areas Offshore of Massachusetts and Rhode Island” in the Federal Register (84 FR 11384) announcing an additional public meeting to be held in Montauk, NY.
+On January 29, 2020, we published a Notice of availability of draft report; request for comments entitled “Port Access Route Study (PARS): The Areas Offshore of Massachusetts and Rhode Island” in the Federal Register (85 FR 5222) announcing the availability of the draft version of the study report.

-The public was afforded a 60-day comment period, and three public meetings were held (in Massachusetts, Rhode Island, and New York) to receive public input.
-The Coast Guard received 30 comments in response to our Federal Register Notice, public meetings and other outreach efforts.
+During the 45-day public comment period, the USCG received 48 comments in response to our Federal Register Notice and other outreach which included announcement via a Marine Safety Information Bulletin (MSIB), publication in the Local Notice to Mariners (LNM), and Twitter posts.
 All comments and supporting documents are available in a public docket and can be viewed at http://www.regulations.gov.
 In the “Search” box insert “USCG-2019-0131” and click “Search.”
 Click the “Open Docket Folder” in the “Actions” column.
-In addition to a discussion of the comments in section III of this notice, a synopsis of the comments is contained in Appendix E of the report.

 III.
 Discussion of Comments